keremty/Umbra/README.md

 > **Authorized Security Research Only**>
 > This repository is published for **authorized security research, defensive validation, and educational purposes**.
 It contains **dual-use** implementation patterns that can be misused.
 >**Built-in Safety**: MessageBox confirmation required before execution.
 Default payload is NOP instructions only.
+> This project is governed by the **Security Research Educational License (SREL)**.
+> Use of this repository implies acceptance of the license terms.
 > - Do not use this code to access systems without explicit permission.
 > - Do not use this code for persistence, credential access, disruption, or harm.
 > - Maintain strict scope control: isolated lab environments, clear approvals, and auditable experiments.